littleprivate/check_ups_apc/README.md

 # check_ups_apc
 Monitors APC SmartUPS via SNMP.

-Based on check_ups_apc.pl from altinity.com (Opsview) with modifications of Blueeye.
+Based on check_ups_apc.pl from altinity.com (Opsview) with modifications by Blueeye and M. Fuchs.

     Summary:
     perfdata for Battery Capacity